 MR. CHAIRMAN: Desire of the Committee?
 Moving for approval?
 All those in favor signify by saying aye.
 (Ayes are heard.)
+MR. CHAIRMAN: Opposed, no. (No reply is heard.)

 MR. CHAIRMAN: Okay.
 Thank you, sir.

 MR. NANCE: Thank you.
 Appreciate your time today and thank you for allowing me the leeway to get up here and talk today and present to you, thank you.